Our Team

 Rachel Altman, M.A.

-Rachel Altman earned her B.A. and her M.A. in English from Stanford University.
+Rachel Altman is an Executive Functioning Coach at Wolff Child Psychology.
+She earned her B.A. and her M.A. in English from Stanford University.
 Additionally, she earned her M.A. in Education, with a Single Subject Teaching Credential in English, from Pepperdine’s Graduate School of Education and Psychology.
 After working as an English teacher at Santa Monica High School in Los Angeles, Rachel relocated to Denver where she worked as a substitute teacher at Colorado Academy, Kent Denver School, Graland Country Day School, and Stanley British Primary School.
 For the last 17 years, Rachel has been working as an English tutor, providing reading and writing support for students in grades 6-12, and college.
 Rachel specializes in the writing of literary essays, and also guides high-school juniors and seniors through the process of writing and editing their Common App essays, and all supplemental college essays.
 For the last 12 years, Rachel has also been working as an Executive-Functioning (EF) coach providing overall academic and organizational support for her clients.
 Rachel helps her pupils with their school websites, homework, test prep, time management, calendars, and “chunking” of large papers and projects.
 For those with ADHD, ASD, Dyslexia, Dysgraphia, and Traumatic Brain Injuries, Rachel takes an integrated approach to her work by consulting with mental-health professionals, school personnel, and parents to provide support for her students.

 Prior to entering the field of education, Rachel worked in New York City as a writer at Gentlemen’s Quarterly magazine and an editor at Vis a Vis magazine.
 In Los Angeles, Rachel was an Arts and Entertainment Reporter for the Los Angeles Times, a Creative Executive at Walt Disney/Touchstone Pictures, and a freelance writer for Premiere.